 - Employee Referral Program including cash bonuses and paid time off

-The Denver Apartments offer permanent supportive housing for individuals who have mental health issues and are clients of Volunteers of America, Utah's Assertive Community Treatment team.
-There are staff members on-site 24-7 and mental health services are provided by professionals of the Assertive Community Treatment team.
-This position helps maintain the safety of our 22 apartment complex and provides on-site supervision, individual assistance, and support to residents living with serious mental illness.
+The Theodora offers permanent supportive housing for individuals who have mental health issues and are clients of an Assertive Community Treatment team.
+There are staff members on-site 24-7.
+This position coordinates with the treatment teams to maintain the safety of our 13 permanent residential home and provides on-site supervision, meals, individual assistance, and support to residents living with serious mental illness.

 - With assigned resident contacts, complete weekly meeting and file updates.
 Making sure to document and share pertinent information regarding progress.
 Engaging residents utilizing trauma informed and motivational interviewing practices.

-- In coordination with the Assertive Community Treatment Team, provide assistance to residents including but not limited to: assisting residents in accessing services offered at the Denver Apartments; case management, information, and referral services; educating residents regarding available services and benefits; and assisting residents in maintaining their living environments.
+- In coordination with the Assertive Community Treatment Teams, provide assistance to residents including but not limited to: assisting residents in accessing services offered at the Theodora; case management, information, and referral services; educating residents regarding available services and benefits; and assisting residents in maintaining their living environments.

-- Document all case management services provided to residents.
+- Maintain up to date knowledge of resources available to residents and document all case management services provided to residents.